 In RUST AND BONE, French writer/director Jacques Audiard’s latest visceral triumph, Matthias Schoenaerts and Marion Cotillard deliver two of the finest acting performances of this or any year.
 This is an absolute knockout of a film.

 But it might not be as easy as that.
 Ali is someone who most of the time, acts before he thinks, creating pain and anger in his wake.
 His son Sam (an accomplished performance by the very young Armand Verdure) is often the victim of this and we see Ali struggle with his emotions as he tries to be a good father, whilst also finding a new life for himself.
 When he gets a job as a nightclub bouncer and meets Cotillard’s marine park whale trainer Stephanie at the end of a drunken night out, it’s almost inconsequential at first.
 But their chance encounter becomes a lifeline for Stephanie when she becomes the victim of a horrific accident that transforms her life.

-Their subsequent relationship, intertwined with Stephanie pulling herself back from the brink of tragedy and Ali scraping a living by bare-knuckle boxing, drives the film and gives us scene after scene of breathtaking drama.
+Their subsequent relationship, intertwined with Stephanie pulling herself back from the brink of tragedy and Ali scraping a living by bare-knuckle boxing, drives the film and gives us scene after scene of pure, breathtaking drama.
 This is Audiard’s forte – two characters thrown together, who are challenged by the other in a way that no one has challenged them before.

 It brought to mind, the wonderfully mismatched pair of Emmanuelle Devos and Vincent Cassel in his dynamite earlier film Read My Lips.
 That also explored how it’s possible to find someone with whom you can exist, even when fate treats you cruelly.
 Like Cassel’s Paul, Schoenaerts’ Ali sees beyond the disability and to the person inside and in doing so, ultimately realises something about themself and what they’re capable of.